This is the most detailed Force USA G20 review you’ll find anywhere.

 The power rack station in the Force USA G20 is really a half rack.
 This is because it has 2 posts in the front and none in the back.
 Whereas, a true power rack is fully enclosed with 2 posts in the front and 2 in the rear.

-However, for the purposes of this Force USA G20 review, I’ll continue referring to it as a “power rack” since that’s the terminology that Force USA uses.
+However, for this Force USA G20 review, I’ll continue referring to it as a “power rack” since that’s the terminology that Force USA uses.

-In any case, you can do just about every barbell exercise on this station that you can do in a true dedicated power rack.
+In any case, you can do just about every barbell exercise on this station that you can do in a dedicated power rack.
 The entire G20 base unit takes up about the same footprint as a deep power rack with a storage section (i.e. a 6 post power rack).

 Here’s a taste of the many barbell exercises you can do in the Force USA G20 power rack: